masonelmore/esi/docs/ContractsApi.md

 > []GetCorporationsCorporationIdContracts200Ok GetCorporationsCorporationIdContracts(ctx, corporationId, optional)
 Get corporation contracts

 Returns contracts available to a corporation, only if the corporation is issuer, acceptor or assignee.
-Only returns contracts no older than 30 days, or if the status is \"in_progress\".  --- Alternate route: `/dev/corporations/{corporation_id}/contracts/`  Alternate route: `/legacy/corporations/{corporation_id}/contracts/`  Alternate route: `/v1/corporations/{corporation_id}/contracts/`  --- This route is cached for up to 300 seconds
+Only returns contracts no older than 30 days, or if the status is \"in_progress\".  ---  This route is cached for up to 300 seconds

 ### Required Parameters